TheDivyanshShukla/NEWS-AI/README.md

 # NEWS-AI
-Made by Divyansh and Jessica
+Made by Jessica and Divyansh.